 The DARwIn (Dynamic Anthropomorphic Robot with Intelligence) series robot is a family of humanoid robots capable of bipedal walking and performing human-like motions (Fig. 1).
 DARwIn is a research platform developed at the Robotics and Mechanisms Laboratory (RoMeLa) at Virginia Tech for studying robot locomotion and sensing.
 It was also utilized as the base platform for Virginia Tech's first entry to the humanoid division of RoboCup 2007.
-[1, 2].
-The 560 mm tall, 3.6 kg robot (the latest version of DARwIn) has 20 degrees-of-freedom (DOF) with each joint actuated by coreless DC motors via distributed control with controllable compliance.
-Using a computer vision system and accelerometer, DARwIn can implement human-like gaits while navigating obstacles and traverse uneven terrain while implementing complex behaviors such as playing soccer.
+[1,2].
+The 455 mm tall, 2.8 kg DARwIn-OP (the latest version of DARwIn) has 20 degrees-of-freedom (DOF) with each joint actuated by coreless DC motors via distributed control with controllable compliance.
+DARwIn-OP was developed through collaboration between Virginia Tech, Purdue, University of Pennsylvania, and Robotis under support from the National Science Foundation.
+Using a computer vision system and accelerometer, DARwIn-OP can implement human-like gaits while navigating obstacles and traverse uneven terrain while implementing complex behaviors such as playing soccer.

-For RoboCup 2010, Team VT DARwIn from the Humanoid League and UPennalizers from the Standard Platform League are teaming up together to form Team DARwIn in the Humanoid League.
+For RoboCup 2011, Team VT DARwIn from the Humanoid League and UPennalizers from the Standard Platform League are teaming up together to form Team DARwIn in the Humanoid League.
 With Virginia Tech's expertise in mechanical design and University of Pennsylvania's expertise in software engineering and strategy, we hope to develop a a formidable opponent to compete in RoboCup.